famcodings/FireCrawl-FastCGI/frontend/README.md

 ## 📄 License

-This project is part of the FireCrawl application suite.
+This project is part of the InfoBud PoC application suite.